Ricky Romero (wrestler): Personal life

 Ricky Romero was married to Stella Marrujo on December 17, 1949.
 He was the father of wrestlers Steven Romero, Mark Romero and Chris Romero and was also the brother of wrestler Al Romero, who wrestled in NWA Hollywood Wrestling under the ring name the Oregon Lumberjack.
-All four of Romero's sons wrestled using the gimmick last name "Youngblood".
+All three of Romero's sons wrestled using the gimmick last name "Youngblood".
 Ricky also served as manager to sons Mark and Chris throughout the late 1980s.
 Ricky's grandson is also a professional wrestler who used to wrestle under the name "Radical" Ricky Romero III until 2009 when he started using Ricky Youngblood Jr, following the tradition of the rest of his family.

 On January 15, 2006 Ricky Romero died at the age of 74 after years of complications due to diabetes.
 He was buried in Llano Cemetery in Amarillo, Texas, beside his wife Stella Marrujo and son Steven Nicolas Romero, aka Jay Youngblood.